Bellarmine University

-The university has an enrollment of over 3,200 students on its main 135 acre academic and residential campus in Louisville's Belknap neighborhood.
-At its 2011 commencement, the school graduated 482 undergraduate and graduate students, contributing to a total of 780 graduates for the school year, up from 700 the previous year.
+The university has an enrollment of around 3,000 students on its main 135 acre academic and residential campus in Louisville's Belknap neighborhood.

-Bellarmine offers a large number of extracurricular activities to its students, including athletics, honor societies, clubs and student organizations.
 Its athletic teams are known as the Knights.
-Bellarmine is a member of NCAA Division I and competes in the ASUN Conference, except in wrestling who competes in the Southern Conference, field hockey which competes in the Mid-American Conference, and men's and women's swimming & diving who compete in the Coastal Collegiate Sports Association.
+Bellarmine is a member of NCAA Division I and competes in the ASUN Conference, with exceptions in: wrestling (Southern Conference), field hockey (Mid-American Conference), and men's and women's swimming & diving (Coastal Collegiate Sports Association).
 Bellarmine's men's basketball team won the 2011 NCAA Men's Division II Basketball Tournament, the first athletic national championship in school history.
-Alumni and former students have gone on to prominent careers in government, law, business, science, medicine, education, sports, and entertainment.
+In only its second year in Division I, the Bellarmine men's basketball team captured the ASUN Championship in 2022.